 Students in the major must complete a total of thirty (30) credits, at least fifteen (15) of which must be at the 400-level.
 No more than eight (8) credits of Hebrew should count toward the 30-credit total.
-All students in the major must complete Jewish Studies 010 (an introduction to Jewish Civilization), and select from approved lists or in consultation with the Director three courses that address Jewish studies across history:
+All required coursework must be completed with a grade of C or higher.

-- One course in Jewish Studies of the Diaspora:
+Jewish Studies of the Diaspora

 All students in the major are encouraged to participate in relevant internships, education abroad programs, and/or archaeological fieldwork, for which course credit and generous funding and scholarships are available.
 Penn State students may enroll to study abroad at a university in Israel, and up to 15 credits of related education abroad courses in any country may be applied to requirements for the major in consultation with the advisor.
 If you are interested in studying abroad, visit the Study Abroad page for a full list of programs offered!